willyyeremi/unilever-scraping-etl/README.md

 # Unilever Scrapper: ETL
-This is the repository for data pipeline.
+This is the repository for the data pipeline.

 ## Precaution
-- set [database](https://github.com/willyyeremi/unilever-scrapper-database) first, so the component can run.
+- Set [database](https://github.com/willyyeremi/unilever-scrapper-database) first, so the component can run.
-- run start-container.bat first to set up needed component.
+- Run start-container.bat first to set up needed components.

-## Pipeline
+## ETL Tools
 1. Apache Airflow